Jbleezy/BO1-Reimagined/README.md

 * Jump pad in Receiving Bay now only pushes players upwards
 * Excavator sounds no longer linked to FPS
 * Teleporter sounds no longer linked to FPS

+#### No Man's Land
+* Current No Man's Land round displayed in black where the round number normally is
+* Now spawns 24 zombies instead of 20 zombies
+* Now displays a more accurate time of how long you survived
+* Insta kill rounds can now occur on No Man's Land (except for the initital time you spawn in so players can't exploit No Man's Land insta kill rounds to get more kills)

+#### Sidequest
+* Full sidequest completable in solo
+* Full sidequest completable without Richtofen
+* Part 1 reward - 90 second Death Machines for the rest of the match
+* Full reward - permament perks (Quick Revive goes away when downed in solo, can be rebought with all perks)

 ## TODO:
 * Fix alive players movement being stopped when other players spawn in (caused from .sessionstate)